Chan Buddhism: First six patriarchs (c. 500 - early 8th century)

 In later writings, this lineage was extended to include 28 Indian patriarchs.
-In the Song of Enlightenment (證道歌 Zhèngdao gē) of Yongjia Xuanjue (永嘉玄覺, 665–713), one of the chief disciples of Huineng, it is written that Bodhidharma was the 28th patriarch in a line of descent from Mahākāśyapa, a disciple of Śākyamuni Buddha, and the first patriarch of Chan Buddhism.
+In the Song of Enlightenment of Yongjia Xuanjue (665–713), one of the chief disciples of Huineng, it is written that Bodhidharma was the 28th patriarch in a line of descent from Mahākāśyapa, a disciple of the Buddha, and the first patriarch of Chan Buddhism.

 Mahākāśyapa was the first, leading the line of transmission;

 Twenty-eight Fathers followed him in the West;

 The Lamp was then brought over the sea to this country;

 And Bodhidharma became the First Father here: